finnolec/picongpu/docs/source/usage/plugins/shadowgraphy.rst

 If the probe laser propagates through plasma structures, the plasma structures lead to modulations in the probe laser's intensity, resulting in a synthetic shadowgram of the plasma structures.
 The plugin performs the time-integration of the probe laser and the application of various masks on the probe pulse in Fourier space.
 Thus, one needs to manually add the probe pulse to the simulation with e.g. the [incident field] param files.
+Since the plugin currently only works in the xy-plane, the probe pulse should propagate in z direction.
+The integration plane for the plugin must lie within the simulation volume and the position of the field absorber should be considered when placing the plugin plane.

 External Dependencies